All Episodes

 We don't need to know more.

-I'm just saying, we've got our own itis, you know?
+I'm just saying we've got our own itis, you know?

-They first met because Brigitte was a teacher at the private school, Lycée la Providence, where young Emmanuel Macron was a student.
+They first met because Brigitte was a teacher at the private school, Lycée La Providence, where young Emmanuel Macron was a student.

-So just to repeat that.
+So just to repeat this.

-So she was a teacher at a drama club where her own daughter was a student, and that's where she met her future husband.
+So she was a teacher at a drama club where her own daughter was a student and that's where she met her future husband.

-I wish I could say it's the first time that I've heard about a drama teacher who ended up dating a student or a former student.
+It's always the drama teachers that I wish I could say it's the first time that I've heard about a drama teacher who ended dating a student or a former student.

 Oh, people will judge me.

-And most sources say he was 15.
+she was 39 years old and most sources say he was 15.

-They all tell you 15.
+They'll all tell you 15.

 But their Wikipedia could be wrong.